tdegeus/GMatElastoPlasticQPot/README.md

 *   By storing strain as a member, efficiency upgrades have been made to find the position in the potential energy landscape.
     The library therefore now depends on [QPot](https://www.github.com/tdegeus/QPot).

+# Change-log

+## v0.6.4

+*   Increasing robustness using the new xtensor's `has_fixed_rank` and `get_rank`.
+*   Using the new xtensor's `has_shape`
+*   Added examples for friction.
+*   Added examples for old versions (helps benchmarking and facilitates upgrading).

+## v0.6.3

+*   Bugfix: Removing alias from material points incompatible with the new storage of stress etc inside the material point.

+## v0.6.2

+*   Minor bugfix in Python API: calling auto-allocation function.
+*   Adding additional test mechanism, comparing to old releases.

+## v0.6.1

+*   Adding `Array1d` and `Array3d` to Python module.
+*   Code-style updates

+## v0.6.0

+Compared to v0.5.0, v0.6.0 has some generalisations and efficiency updates.
+This requires the following changes:

+*   `Matrix` has been generalised to `Array<rank>`.
+Practically this requires changing:
+    -   `Matrix` to `Array<2>` in C++.
+    -   `Matrix` to `Array2d` in Python.
+        Note that `Array1d`, `Array3d`, etc. are for the moment not compiled, but can be made available upon request.

+*   Strain is now stored as a member.
+    Functions like `stress` now return the state based on the last specified strain, specified using `setStrain(Esp)`.
+This leads to the following changes:
+    - `stress`: no argument.
+    - `tangent`: no argument, single return value (no longer returns stress).
+    - `find`: no argument, renamed to `currentIndex`.
+    - `epsy`: replaced by `currentYieldLeft` and `currentYieldRight`.

+*   By storing strain as a member, efficiency upgrades have been made to find the position in the potential energy landscape.
+    The library therefore now depends on [QPot](https://www.github.com/tdegeus/QPot).

+## v0.5.0

+*   Added 'tangent' which gives the linear response using a fourth order tangent.

+## v0.4.0

+*   Cleanup all code, applying rules from `.clang-format` (and pep8 for Python).
+*   Rewriting readme.
+*   Improving syntax of `epsy` for material classes.
+*   Adding `isElastic()`, `isCusp()`, and `isSmooth`

+## v0.3.0

+*   Enabling assertion only when explicitly defining `GMATELASTOPLASTICQPOT_ENABLE_ASSERT`
+*   Introducing extra CMake targets
+*   Reformatting code
+*   Reformatting CMake
+*   Reformatting tests
+*   Updating readme
+*   Updating CI
+*   Reformatting `docs/readme.tex`

+## v0.2.2

+*   Updating CMake
+*   Updating Python build
+*   Making xsimd 'optional' for Python build: runs in xsimd is found
+*   Minor code-style updates

+# v0.2.1

+*   Added minimal documentation.